tonoplast/ai-cover-letter/LLM_PROVIDER_SELECTION.md

 - **Auto (Use Default)**: Uses the provider configured in `.env`
 - **Specific Provider**: Uses the selected provider with its default model
 - **Specific Model**: Uses the selected provider with the specified model

+### Google Models
+- Attempts to fetch from Google AI API
+- Falls back to common models if API fails
+- Shows all available Gemini models

 ## Dynamic Model Loading